getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 where ``alpha`` should be a valid declared variable or data.

 The macros are expanded inline at the semantic analysis phase.
-At the compilation phase, if severla call of the same macro is performed, the computation is automatically factorized.
+At the compilation phase, if several call of the same macro is performed, the computation is automatically factorized.

 Interpolate transformations
 ***************************